charybdis-ircd/charybdis-ircd.github.io/download.md

 $ git checkout release/3.5
 {% endhighlight %}

+You can also view our source repository on [GitHub](https://github.com/charybdis-ircd/charybdis).

 ## Building

 To build charybdis, run the following commands from your charybdis source directory: